 Promoting equal opportunities is fundamental to the aims and ethos of Woodcote.
-We welcome applications from candidates a diverse a range of backgrounds.
+We welcome applications from candidates with as diverse a range of backgrounds as possible.
 This enriches our community and is vital in preparing our pupils for today’s world.
 We concentrate on educating the individual, to provide a comfortable and welcoming atmosphere where each individual feels valued and can flourish.

 Woodcote is committed to equal treatment for all, regardless of an individual’s race, sex, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity.
 We are a selective school and we believe that the educational experience can only be enriched if children are exposed to as wide a range of cultural experiences as possible whilst they are developing.

 We also welcome applications from pupils with special needs and disabilities, and refer parents to our policy covering Special Education Needs (SEN), learning difficulties, and disability.

 Generous bursaries are offered in order to make it possible for as many as possible who meet the school’s admission criteria to attend the school.
 Details of our provision for bursaries can be found on our website or obtained from the bursar’s office.

 The Headmaster, the senior management team and pastoral staff play an active role in monitoring the implementation of the school’s policy on equal opportunities.
 Use is made of assemblies, PHSEE, RE, Drama, English and other lessons to: